Meet the 3DMBC Team!

 PhD Candidate

-Currently in the third year of his PhD in Structural Engineering at City, University of London under the supervision of Professor Tsavdaridis, he is also part of the KDT research group.
-His main research interests focus on the development of smart and resilient inter-module connections (IMCs) for passive damage control of hot-rolled steel modular building systems (MBSs).
+Dan-Adrian Corfar is in the last year of his PhD in Structural Engineering at City, University of London under the supervision of Professor Tsavdaridis.
+His main research interests are in large-scale structural testing, design of steel and composite structures, and earthquake resistant design.
+His PhD topic focuses on the development of a hybrid inter-module connection to improve the seismic resilience of steel modular buildings.

 Zhengyao Li